Chrotesque/ci-portfolio-project-5-api/README.md

 <br />

 # **Overview** ([^](#table-of-contents))
-This API handles data for the Project [Schedulize](https://github.com/Chrotesque/ci-portfolio-project-5), providing authentication, tasks, categories, comments as well as user profiles to the front-end of Schedulize.
+This API handles data for the Project <a href="https://github.com/Chrotesque/ci-portfolio-project-5" target="_blank">Schedulize</a>, providing authentication, tasks, categories, comments as well as user profiles to the front-end of Schedulize.

 <br />